nextthingco/docs/Gadget-docs/source/includes/_setup.md

 sudo apt-get install binfmt-support qemu-user-static sudo reboot
 ```
-In addition to installing these packages, you may need to create a directory and copy files over to enable the ability to build `arm32v7/*` Docker images.
-Follow the instructions outlined [here](https://github.com/computermouth/qemu-static-conf) to get set up.
+In addition to installing these packages, your Linux distro may still be missing `qemu-user-static` files .
+Follow the instructions outlined [here](https://github.com/computermouth/qemu-static-conf) to check whether they are missing and how to obtain them.

-Check the troubleshooting section for specific errors you may be getting.
+Check the [Troubleshooting](https://docs.getchip.com/gadget.html#troubleshooting) section for specific errors you may be getting.

 ## Download Gadget